Submitty/submitty.github.io/_docs/developer/testing/index.md

 * Autograding Integration Tests
 * Rainbow Grades Functional Tests

-To help illustrate the difference between unit testing, integration testing, and end-to-end tests (also often called functional tests) and what they are for, we recommend checking out the following articles:
+To illustrate the difference between unit testing, integration testing, and end-to-end tests (also often called functional tests) and what they are for, we recommend the following articles:

 * <https://codeahoy.com/2016/07/05/unit-integration-and-end-to-end-tests-finding-the-right-balance/>
 * <https://www.softwaretestinghelp.com/the-difference-between-unit-integration-and-functional-testing/>
 * <https://codeutopia.net/blog/2015/04/11/what-are-unit-testing-integration-testing-and-functional-testing/>

-After the tests are written, while we do encourage everyone to run them locally, each of them are run as part of a _Continuous Integration_ process on [Travis-CI](https://travis-ci.com/github/Submitty/Submitty).
+Developers are encouraged to run these tests locally.
+These tests are run as part of a _Continuous Integration_ process on [Travis-CI](https://travis-ci.com/github/Submitty/Submitty).
 Each of the tests run there are exactly the same as running them on your local computer, and so failures there should be reflected locally, and vice versa.
 Please see the [page](/developer/testing/travis_ci) on it for more discussion on how it functions.